tallowandsons/craft-critter/README.md

 ## Credits

-Built by [Tallow &amp; Sons](https://github.com/tallowandsons) for the discerning developer in quiet pursuit of haste.
+Made with care and attention by [Tallow &amp; Sons](https://github.com/tallowandsons)